Anze1508/localstack-demo-project/README.md

 - **AWS CLI**: Ensure the AWS CLI is installed and configured on your machine.
 It is crucial for interacting with the LocalStack AWS services.
 - **Node.js**: Required for writing the AWS Lambda function.
 - **Serverless Framework**: Simplifies the process of deploying your Lambda function and setting up the API Gateway.
-- **Basic knowledge of using the terminal/command line** is assumed.
-- **A GitHub account** is necessary for version control and documentation purposes.

 ## Step 1: Setting up the project